knokko/custom-items-gradle/README.md

 ### bit-helper
 The bit-helper module is a small library of mine that is used for compact binary (de)serialization.
-When I started this plug-in, I thought it was a good idea to use this, but I am starting to see the its limitations.
-Nevertheless, it is very stable (has been used in production for more than 2 years without any failures) and its results are still quite good (although they could be improved).
+When I started this plug-in, I thought it was a good idea to use this, but I am starting to see its limitations.
+Nevertheless, it is very stable (has been used in production for more than 4 years without any failures) and its results are still quite good (although they could be improved).

-### core-plugin-12
+### dummy-ce-api
-This module is the source code of the KnokkoCore plug-in for minecraft 1.12.2.
-When I started this custom items plug-in, my plan was to use this core plug-in as a library to include functionality shared by this custom items plug-in and my future plug-ins.
-However, I have been too busy with this custom items plug-in to start a new one, so this custom items plug-in is the only one that depends on this core plug-in...
-But, I did find another use case for this core plug-in: To achieve some things, I need a different implementation for each minecraft version.
-So when the custom items plug-in needs such functionality, it calls the function provided by this core plug-in.
-If the minecraft version is 1.12.2, this will work well.
-If not, the server admin needs to install a different version of my core-plugin.
-These other versions expose the exact same
-API, but handle a different minecraft version.
-This trick allows the custom items plug-in to work on any minecraft version, as long as the right version of the core plug-in (also known as KnokkoCore) is installed.
+This is a module that mimics the part of the API of the Crazy Enchantments plug-in that is needed for this plug-in.
+This module is only supposed to be used for compilation, and should never be exported.
+All method signatures of this module match those of the real Crazy Enchantments API, but the implementation is useless.
+This module should be removed as soon as Crazy Enchantments has a proper maven repository.

 ### editor
 This module is the source code for *the Editor*.
 This is a GUI application that users must use to configure the plug-in.
 The users must download it and run it on their computer.
 Using this GUI, they can configure their custom items (choose their textures, attack damage, display name, and lots of other stuff...).
-This application also has *Export* buttons that will generate a binary configuration file and a resourcepack.
-The configuration file must be uploaded to the server, the resourcepack must be uploaded to some static page host, and the resourcepack-url in the server.properties must point to that static page host.

 ### gui
 This module is a small gui library that I made a couple of years ago.
 When I started this custom items plug-in, I thought it was a good idea to use this library to write the Editor.
-Recently, I started seeing the limitations of this library: the scale of everything is based on the size of the window.
+After using it for a few years, I started seeing the limitations of this library: the scale of everything is based on the size of the window.
 This has the benefit that the editor will look the same to everyone, regardless of their screen resolution (try resizing your window to see what I mean), but has the drawback that this can cause distortion of text and images.
 Also, it lacks many interesting features that would have avoided the need of implementing all views myself.
 Switching to a different GUI library might be a good idea, but I am not so sure the amount of work is worth it.

+### kci-nms...
+This project has many `kci-nms` modules.
+These modules take care of features that require a different implementation for each minecraft version.
+For instance, these modules take care of NMS and some features that were added to the Bukkit API in later minecraft versions.
+The `kci-nms` module itself defines the interface that is implemented by all the `kci-nmsXX` modules.
+Each `kci-nmsXX` module implements these interfaces for minecraft `1.XX`.
+The modules `kci-nms13plus` and `kci-nms16plus` facilitate code reuse between `kci-nms13` and later and `kci-nms16` and later, respectively.
+Unfortunately, not every `kci-nmsXX` module requires the same Java version, so this system is annoying.
+To work around this problem, `kci-nms17` and later are 'disabled' by default: they are commented out in `build.gradle` and are not present in
+`settings.gradle`.
+So, unless you 'enable' them manually, development builds of this plug-in will **not** support minecraft 1.17 and later.
+However, I did enable them in GitHub Actions, so these versions **will be** supported by release builds.

 ### plug-in
 This module is the source code of the custom items plug-in itself.
 The plug-in essentially finds the binary configuration file generated by the